Poetry: Air Ratchet & Forklift by Austin LaGrone

 but you’ll never get inside the machine.

-Born in Baton Rouge, Austin LaGrone is the author of Oyster Perpetual, winner of the 2010 Idaho Prize for Poetry (Lost Horse Press, 2011) and Call Me When You Get to Rosies (Bitter Oleander Press, 2017).
-His work has appeared in Black Warrior Review, Crazyhorse, Gulf Coast, Prairie Schooner, The Bitter Oleander and elsewhere.
-He holds degrees from St. John's College and New York University and lives in Stockholm.
+Born in Baton Rouge, Austin LaGrone is the author of Oyster Perpetual, winner of the 2010 Idaho Prize for Poetry (Lost Horse P, 2011) and Call Me When You Get To Rosie’s, winner of the 2016 Bitter Oleander Library Award for Poetry (The Bitter Oleander P, 2017) His work has appeared in Black Warrior Review, Crazyhorse, Gulf Coast, Poetry International and elsewhere.
+He holds degrees from St. John’s College and New York University and lives in Sweden.